 It’s possible Apple may one day build an iPad with the power and versatility of a Surface Book or MacBook Pro.
 It won’t be soon, the chips needed to build such a device don’t exist today.

-Might because my experience is touch screen computers are painful after hours of typing.
+Might because my experience is touch screen computers are painfully the hands after hours of typing.
 They may not trouble you. ↩︎

 Often when I write about comparisons readers think I’m telling them what to do.
 That’s not my aim. ↩︎